Southwest Ground Beef and Sweet Potato Skillet Recipe

 Instructions

-1. 1 Brown the ground beef in a large skillet over medium-high heat until no longer pink.
-Drain excess fat.
+1. 1 Brown the beef and diced onion in a large skillet until cooked through and drain grease

-5. 5 Cover and simmer on medium-low for 15-20 minutes until potatoes are fork-tender.
+4. 4 Cover and simmer on low for 15-20 minutes until sweet potatoes are tender

 LOVE THIS RECIPE?
 PIN IT TO YOUR BOARDS!